 Mostly the minimum amount required is one hundred thousand naira, though fcmb is N250k while access bank is one million naira.

-To read more about Fixed deposit, go through here.
+To read more about a Fixed deposit, go through here.

 6. Land property / Real Estate

-I don’t know for your place, but here i’m, it is a big lucrative business.
+I don’t know about your place, but here I’m, it is a big lucrative business.

 I’ve seen someone that bought a plot of land for N1.2M, sold it at N8M after four years.
 That’s a good bargain.

-Land is one of the best asset you can have in Nigeria, and it appreciate overtime.
+The land is one of the best assets you can have in Nigeria, and it appreciates over time.

 It is a good investment.
-All you need to do is to get a very good agent, get one for yourself and be hundred percent sure that no one owns the land that you’re buying.
+All you need to do is to get a very good agent, get one for yourself, and be a hundred percent sure that no one owns the land that you’re buying.

-Having done all the necessary things required from you, go do a dwarf wall round your plot of land and that’s it.
-Watch as it appreciate overtime.
+Having done all the necessary things required from you, go do a dwarf wall around your plot of land and that’s it.
+Watch as they appreciate over time.